-Harrington, Righter & Parsons, Inc., a subsidiary of Cox Broadcasting, Inc. 805 Third Avenue • New York, NY 10022-7513 • (212) 756-3600 Offices: New York • Atlanta • Boston • Charlotte • Chicago • Cleveland • Dallas • Detroit • Houston • Los Angeles • Minneapolis • Philadelphia • San Francisco • St. Louis • Seattle • Tampa Broadcasting are predominantly older and less inclined to stay up and watch a latenight show or-more specifically-the younger-skewing Letterman.
+Harrington, Righter & Parsons, Inc., a subsidiary of Cox Broadcasting, Inc. 805 Third Avenue • New York, NY 10022-7513 • (212) 756-3600 Offices: New York • Atlanta • Boston • Charlotte • Chicago • Cleveland • Dallas • Detroit • Houston • Los Angeles • Minneapolis • Philadelphia • San Francisco • St. Louis • Seattle • Tampa are predominantly older and less inclined to stay up and watch a latenight show or-more specifically-the younger-skewing Letterman.
 To that end, CBS is expected to change the way it slices the promotional pie.
 Instead of promoting heavily on its own schedule, more promotional weight will be thrown to spots on radio and cable.
 "I spend about 70% of my time trying to work on ways to improve the lead-in through promos during the prime time lineup," Morton says.
 "We're looking to change the structure of the promotion by promoting more on cable and radio."
 Despite the dismal lead-in numbers, Morton says his focus will be on improving the show.
 "I can complain about the lead-in numbers until doomsday and it's not going to do any good.
 And it's not going to get any better this season," he acknowledges, adding that "we're committed to this network.
 It's my job to keep this show competitive, and we're paid a lot of money to keep it competitive."
 TCI in syndication?
+'Damn Right'

-'Damn Right' MSO has cleared public affairs show on 34 stations for simultaneous cable/broadcast air By Cynthia Littleton ele-Communications Inc.'s first foray into the syndication marketplace begins this week with the premiere of Damm Right, an issues-oriented strip produced by the cable giant's fledgling public affairs programing unit, TCI News.
+MSO has cleared public affairs show on 34 stations for simultaneous cable/broadcast air By Cynthia Littleton ele-Communications Inc.'s first foray into the syndication marketplace begins this week with the premiere of Danin Right, an issues-oriented strip produced by the cable giant's fledgling public affairs programing unit, TCI News.
 Multimedia Entertainment is distributing the half-hour call-in show, which bows Oct.
-2 and will be carried on Multimedia's yearold cable channel, NewsTalk Television.
+2 and will be carried on Multimedia's year-old cable channel, NewsTalk Television.
 PBS stations will also run a weekly half-hour version.

-Sold on a straight barter split, Damm Right has been cleared in 34 markets, mostly with small independents, covering approximately 28% of the country.
-John Andrews, managing director of TCI News, calls the simultaneous cable/syndication launch of Damm Right an "experiment" to find the best ways to distribute TCI News productions to the widest audience.
+Sold on a straight barter split, Dann Right has been cleared in 34 markets, mostly with small independents, covering approximately 28% of the country.
+John Andrews, managing director of TCI News, calls the simultaneous cable/syndication launch of Dann Right an "experiment" to find the best ways to distribute TCI News productions to the widest audience.

 "It's a learning experience for the company to see if we want to go further with syndication," Andrews says.
-"We tested Dann Right in January on TCI systems in New Jersey...but TCI wanted us to meet the marketplace test and not just air it for our own captive audience."
-Hosted by David Asman, editorial features editor for the Wall Street Journal, each week of Dann Right will be devoted to one big issue, starting with a Fox puts on the gloves The Fox Network plans to revive the Saturday night fight on broadcast TV.
-Weekly broadcast bouts have not aired as a regular series since the early 1960s, but starting in January, Fox will televise a monthly boxing series, tentatively titled Fox's Saturday Night Fights.
+"We tested Damn Right in January on TCI systems in New Jersey...but TCI wanted us to meet the marketplace test and not just air it for our own captive audience."
+Hosted by David Asman, editorial features editor for the Wall Street Journal, each week of Dann Right will be devoted to one big issue, starting with a critical look at tax rates in the United States.